-Federal Courthouse Records Search - The Investigative Criminal Plus Check includes the same Federal Courthouse Search as the Criminal and Criminal + MVR Records Checks.
+- Federal Courthouse Records Search—This is the same Federal Courthouse Search as the Criminal and Criminal + MVR Records Checks.
 If PFC is unable to determine whether a criminal record belongs to a particular Individual due to the information available in the federal PACER system, PFC will conduct additional research to determine if the federal criminal record information does, in fact, belong.
 Where this is needed, it may delay the timeline for return of the report.

-County Criminal Records Search - The Investigative Criminal Plus investigation includes searches for felony and misdemeanor court records in each county where the Caregiver is believed to have lived over the past 10 years, using the information learned through the Advanced Identity Search.
+- County Criminal Records Search—This is a search for felony and misdemeanor court records in each county where the caregiver is believed to have lived over the past 10 years, using the information learned through the Advanced Identity Search.
 Where court records are decentralized, these searches are conducted by-hand and may not include lower-level court records.
 When a state maintains a single computer network that permits PFC to search all country-level courts at once, this investigation will look for criminal record history in all counties and not only those in which the individual is believed to have lived.

-State-Level Criminal Records Search - For all 50 states plus the District of Columbia, the Investigative Criminal Plus Check includes searches of available state databases that may contain criminal records repositories, warrant information, prison records, and sex offender registries.
+- State-Level Criminal Records Search—This is a search of available state databases that may contain criminal records repositories, warrant information, prison records, and sex offender registries for all 50 states plus the District of Columbia.
 All information is not available in all states and in some states the available state databases contain very limited additional data.
 PFC uses the sources it believes to be most thorough.
 The states in which PFC conducts statewide criminal records checks include Alabama, Alaska, Arkansas, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington and Wisconsin.

-Motor Vehicle Records Check - The Investigative Criminal Plus investigation includes the same Motor Vehicle Records Check as the Criminal + MVR Records Check.
+- Motor Vehicle Records Check—This is the same Motor Vehicle Records Check as the Criminal + MVR Records Check.
 Pennsylvania and Washington require additional paperwork.
 In these states, PFC will coordinate to obtain the necessary paperwork to complete, which may delay the completion of the report.

-National Bankruptcy Records Search - A National Bankruptcy Records search seeks to uncover if the candidate has filed for bankruptcy and, if so, whether the bankruptcy was classified as a Chapter 7 or 13.
+- National Bankruptcy Records Search—This is a search to uncover if the candidate has filed for bankruptcy and, if so, whether the bankruptcy was classified as a Chapter 7 or 13.
 PFC searches the US federal courts bankruptcy filings for the past 10 years.

-Civil Restraining Orders Search - The Civil Restraining Order search checks for civil restraining orders (also called protective orders or stay-away orders) filed by or against the Caregiver in each county where the individual has lived in the past 2 years.
+- Civil Restraining Orders Search—This is a search for civil restraining orders (also called "protective orders" or "stay-away" orders) filed by or against the caregiver in each county where the individual has lived in the past 2 years.
 Restraining orders are frequently filed in the context of domestic disputes.
 Civil restraining orders will be searched in the current address and the permanent address of the candidate identified through the Advanced Identity Research.
 However, restraining orders may be filed against the subject by other parties, such as former employers.
-This search may not reveal the entirety of an individual's restraining order history due to various limitations, including inability to accurately determine the individual on the restraining order is the Caregiver, limitations on what restraining order information is made publicly available, or the lack of centralized reporting by lower-level courts of restraining orders to county-level indices.
+This search may not reveal the entirety of an individual's restraining order history due to various limitations, including inability to accurately determine the individual on the restraining order is the caregiver, limitations on what restraining order information is made publicly available, or the lack of centralized reporting by lower-level courts of restraining orders to county-level indices.

 Choosing the right person to care for your loved ones is one of the most important decisions you will make.
-It requires research and time, like other important decisions, such a buying a home or new car.
-We believe that the majority of people in the world are honest, good people, but we also believe that tools like background checks that can provide more information, common sense social media and online searches, comprehensive interviews and reference checks and impromptu drop-ins and ongoing observations are the best way make a hiring decision for something as important as care.
+Tools like background checks that can provide more information, common sense social media and online searches, comprehensive interviews, and reference checks are the best way make a hiring decision for something as important as care.
 Used together, they provide a more complete picture of a person and will help you make a more informed decision.

-Care.com uses third party vendors to offer a variety of background checks that range in comprehensiveness.
+Care.com uses third-party vendors to offer a variety of background checks that range in comprehensiveness.
 It's important to know that the criminal record information searched and reported for each type of check varies by state, and sometimes county, due to variations in state laws and state and county criminal record reporting systems.
-For example, many states prohibit our vendors from reporting records that are more than seven years old.
+For example, many federal and state laws prohibit our vendors from reporting records that are more than 7 years old.
 In some states, such as California, Kentucky, New Mexico, and New York, our vendors are prohibited from reporting most arrest or other non-conviction information, regardless of its age, so only criminal convictions are typically reported.
 And in some states, such as Massachusetts, New Hampshire, and New Jersey (and in certain counties in Illinois and Michigan), due to the structure of state and county criminal record reporting systems, our Criminal Background Check vendor does not search the records pertaining to every courthouse in a particular county.
 In states where all courthouses are not searched, typically only certain felonies (plus certain gross misdemeanors in the case of New Jersey), are revealed.
-Please note that this is an illustrative, non-comprehensive, list of certain state and county limitations of the background checks offered through Care.com; additional limitations may apply in certain jurisdictions, including on the federal level.
-For example, Federal law prohibits our vendors from reporting non-conviction information that is more than seven years old.
+Please note that this is an illustrative, non-comprehensive list of certain state and county limitations of the background checks offered through Care.com; additional limitations may apply in certain jurisdictions, including on the federal level.
 In addition to legal and reporting system limitations of background checks, each check is performed with the consent of the person being checked, using information he or she provides, such as home address, social security number, date of birth, and name.
 If a candidate provides incorrect information, the check might be run with inaccurate identifying data, which can impact the validity of the criminal check.
-Finally, criminal records are not always reported accurately or promptly, and human and electronic error can result in inaccurate or incomplete reporting.
+Finally, criminal records are not always reported accurately or promptly, human and electronic error can result in inaccurate or incomplete reporting, and periodic court closures or electronic access point failures may limit our vendors ability to search for records.
 Consequently, even the most comprehensive background check offered may not disclose the existence of all criminal records in all jurisdictions.